 at least one of either an e-mail address, telephone number or web address for either the person sending the message, or the person on whose behalf the message is sent;

-an unsubscribe mechanism that is given effect within ten business days.
+an unsubscribe mechanism that is clearly and prominently set out, readily performable, and given effect within ten business days.

 International transfer of data